Advocating for Second Chance Pell

 In 2016, the U.S. Department of Education partially lifted the ban through the Second Chance Pell Experimental Sites Initiative.
 Currently, the Second Chance Pell Program is operating at 65 colleges, including over 30 community colleges.
 The program serves over 5,000 students per semester and over 1,000 credentials have been awarded to date.
 While the experimental sites initiative is not expected to end soon, the Department of Education is not accepting any new college participants.
 In Congress, lawmakers have sought to restore Pell Grant eligibility for incarcerated students through the REAL Act.
 The bill will likely be reintroduced this congress.

 Beyond the economic impacts, participating in postsecondary education can open new doors of opportunity for individuals who were formerly incarcerated.
-During the briefing, Shon Holman described his experience of starting postsecondary education while incarcerated and continuing his education after his release.
-Shon is now a graduate student at East Tennessee State University, where he also works as a student advisor.
-Following the briefing, Shon spoke with ACCT more-depth about his experience.
-Listen to our In the Know podcast to hear Shon’s story in his own words.
+During the briefing, a formerly incarcerated student described his experience of starting postsecondary education while incarcerated and continuing his education after his release.
+He is now a graduate student in Tennessee and works as a student advisor.

 Allison Beer is the senior policy analyst for ACCT.
 She can be reached at email@example.com.